HIV i-Base: Publications

 i-Base publishes easy-to-read guides to HIV treatment.

 These non-technical guides have been translated into more than 35 languages by HIV organisations in other countries.

 HIV Treatment Bulletin (HTB) is the UK's longest running community HIV treatment publication.

 From 1996 to 2000, HTB was published as DrFax by the AIDS Treatment Project.

 In 2007, i-Base collaborated with the photographer Wolfgang Tillmans to publish Why We Must Provide Treatment Information.
 (2007).

 Community partners in research

 i-Base founded and developed the UK-CAB network of treatment activists, currently with more than 850 members.

 This enables HIV positive people to collaborate with many leading HIV research networks.
 Some of these research studies have changed the way that HIV is treated globally.
 For example:

 The international START Study (Strategic Timing of Antiretroviral Treatment) provided evidence for the importance of universal access to HIV treatment for all HIV positive people globally.
-Previously treatment was restricted until HIV had more seriously damaged a persons immune system.
+Previously treatment was restricted until HIV had more seriously damaged a person's immune system.